-QUALIFI will provide written assessment tasks for each unit of this qualification.
+QUALIFI will provide [enter assessment method e.g., written assessment tasks] for each unit of this qualification.
 These tasks will address all learning outcomes and related assessment criteria, all of which must be demonstrated/passed in order to achieve the qualification.